evanx/component-validator/README.md

 STATUS: DESIGN STAGE

 The component supervisor singleton:
+- supports system configuration "transforms" to provide constituent component configurations.
-- initialises each required component as per a system configuration.
+- initialises each required component as per its derived configuration.
-- has providers to transform a specific system configuration into constituent component configurations.
 - advises components to `start` when the the system is ready i.e. all components have been initialised
 - initiates a graceful shutdown of all components
 - supports multiple instances of the same component
+- supports scheduling component tasks at various times and/or intervals

 A component
 - is assigned a name e.g. for configuration and logging